Update for 2025: Is Cabo Still Safe to Visit?

 Before you go to Cabo, make a stop at your bank and convert your money to pesos.
 While American and Pesos get thrown around pretty regularly in Cabo (you’ll find most places list prices in both currencies), you’ll get a pretty terrible return on your US dollars when you purchase something.

 More often than not, when we would pay for something in US, we would get our change in Pesos, and the exchange was frequently dead wrong.
-Thankfully my husband is a walking currency exchange, so he caught it.
+Thankfully my travel companion was a walking currency exchange, so he caught it.
 That being said, after a few tequilas, it would be easy to be less than accurate.

 Save yourself a world of aggravation and get your money in pesos before you go, or find an ATM down there that dispenses money in pesos.

 It’s easy to read the news and think that Mexico isn’t safe, but I think it’s always a good idea to put things in perspective.
-If I was a person coming to my hometown of Ottawa for example, where there were 13 shootings in the first month of the year, I might question if it’s safe.
+If I was a person coming to my hometown of Ottawa for example, where there were 25 victims of violent crime last year, I might question if it’s safe.

 We had our perspective handed to us by an ex-pat on the beach who has lived in Cabo now since 2004.
 The violence, he told us, is primarily gang violence in Mexico, and they are targeting each other, not tourists.
 The violence is also not in areas like Cabo which are heavily guarded by State, Municipal and Federal Police.